pypyr/pypyr/docs/adr/0006-pipeline-as-code-api.md

 principle of simple, intuitively human-readable yaml pipelines still obtains.

-However, pypyr can provide an alternative for API coders to construct pipelines in code - currently API consumers construct pipelines in YAML, rather than have typed pipeline definitions that will make it possible to create pipelines right there in the code without having to switch context to a YAML file.
+However, pypyr can provide an alternative for API coders to construct pipelines in code.
+Currently API consumers construct pipelines in YAML, rather than have typed pipeline definitions that will make it possible to create pipelines right there in the code without having to switch context to a YAML file.